 The default scope and collection cannot be dropped.

-Collections and scopes exist within buckets.
-Therefore, to test collections and scopes, at least one bucket must be created.
+Scopes and collections exist within buckets.
+Therefore, to test scopes and collections, at least one bucket must be created.
 The following options are available for bucket-creation:

 The examples provided in this section use a bucket named

 testBucket, which is created in turn with the REST API and CLI.